dadhi/DryIoc/README.md

 * Constructor, property and field injection. *You can select What and Where to inject.*
 * Delegate factory registration.
 * Auto-registration via __MefAttributedModel__ extension (see below).
-* Tools for custom auto-wiring and registation.
+* Tools for custom auto-wiring and registration.
 Check `DryIoc.Samples.AutoWiring` for example.
 * `IsRegistered` check.
 * Open-generics without special syntax.
-* Arbitrary metadata object accociated with implementation.
+* Arbitrary metadata object associated with implementation.
 * Multiple named and unnamed implementations of single service.
-* Multiple services of single impelementation.
+* Multiple services of single implementation.
 * Resolution of multiple implementations as:
     * `IEnumerable<T>` or `T[]`. *Static view - next resolution woN't see new registrations.*
     * `Many<T>`. *Dynamic view - next resolution Will see new registrations.*